 6.2.
 Following authorisation under Financial Regulation 5 above, the council, or, if so delegated, the Clerk/RFO shall give instruction that a payment shall be made.

 6.3.
-All payments shall be affected by cheque or other instructions to the council's bankers, or otherwise, in accordance with a resolution of council.
+All payments shall be made by ’faster payment’ instructions to the council's bankers, or otherwise by cheque, in accordance with a resolution of council.

 6.4.
-Cheques or orders for payment drawn on the bank account in accordance with the schedule as presented to council shall be signed by two members of council and countersigned by the Clerk, in accordance with a resolution instructing that payment.
+Any cheques shall be signed by two members of council and countersigned by the Clerk, in accordance with a resolution instructing that payment.
 A member who is a bank signatory, having a connection by virtue of family or business relationships with the beneficiary of a payment, should not, under normal circumstances, be a signatory to the payment in question.

 6.5.
-To indicate agreement of the details shown on the cheque or order for payment with the counterfoil and the invoice or similar documentation, the signatories shall each also initial the cheque counterfoil.
+To indicate agreement of the details shown on the cheque the counterfoil and the invoice or similar documentation, the signatories shall each also initial the cheque counterfoil.

 6.6.
-Cheques or orders for payment shall not normally be presented for signature other than at a council meeting (including immediately before or after such a meeting).
+Faster Payments (or cheques) shall not normally be presented for signature other than at a council meeting (including immediately before or after such a meeting).
 Any signatures obtained away from such meetings shall be reported to the council at the next convenient meeting.

 6.7.
-If thought appropriate by the council, payment for utility supplies (energy, telephone and water) and any National Non-Domestic Rates may be made by variable direct debit provided that the instructions are signed by two members and any payments are reported to council as made.
+If thought appropriate by the council, payment for utility supplies (energy, telephone and water) and any National Non-Domestic Rates may be made by variable direct debit following resolution at a council meeting, with any subsequent payments reported to council as made.
 The approval of the use of a variable direct debit shall be renewed by resolution of the council at least every two years.

 6.8.
 If thought appropriate by the council, payment for certain items (principally salaries) may be made by banker’s standing order provided that the instructions are signed, or otherwise evidenced by two members are retained and any payments are reported to council as made.
 The approval of the use of a banker’s standing order shall be renewed by resolution of the council at least every two years.

-6.9.
-If thought appropriate by the council, payment for certain items may be made by BACS or CHAPS methods provided that the instructions for each payment are signed, or otherwise evidenced, by two authorised bank signatories, are retained and any payments are reported to council as made.
-The approval of the use of BACS or CHAPS shall be renewed by resolution of the council at least every two years.

-6.10.
-If thought appropriate by the council payment for certain items may be made by internet banking transfer provided evidence is retained showing which members approved the payment.

 6.11.
 Where a computer requires use of a personal identification number (PIN) or other password(s), for access to the council’s records on that computer, a note shall be made of the PIN and Passwords and shall be handed to and retained by the Chairman of Council in a sealed dated envelope.
 This envelope may not be opened other than in the presence of two other councillors.
 After the envelope has been opened, in any circumstances, the PIN and / or passwords shall be changed as soon as practicable.
 The fact that the sealed envelope has been opened, in whatever circumstances, shall be reported to all members immediately and formally to the next available meeting of the council.
 This will not be required for a member’s personal computer used only for remote authorisation of bank payments.